elmerdotdev/ciccc-react-lab-4-zustand/README.md

     - Add Post `/blog/new`
     - Edit Post `/blog/edit/1` (where 1 is the id)

 3. Implement CRUD functionality for the blog.
-Store the data and CRUD functions inside a your Zustand store.
+Store the data and CRUD functions inside a Zustand store like `post.store.ts`.
 For the article properties, you can have:

     - id `string` (uuid)
     - title `string`